A Priori Sampling of Transition States with Guided Diffusion: Results

-The ASTRA algorithm at inference then consistently generated structures within the TS region, which are shown in Figure~\ref{fig:dasa_committor}, indicated by committor values predicted by the pretrained ML model different from 0 or 1.
+At inference, the ASTRA algorithm consistently generated structures within the TS region (Figure~\ref{fig:dasa_committor}), as indicated by predicted committor values that differ substantially from 0 or 1.
 However, the ML committor values do not peak at 0.5 for both the structures generated by ASTRA or structures optimized with the Dimer algorithm that are confirmed to be TS structures with a single imaginary normal mode.
 A possible reason is that the ML committor model was not trained on optimized TS structures, but on frames of MD simulations.
 Hence, we do not rely on the committor values in this analysis when comparing converged TS structures obtained with different methods and instead focus our analysis on the coverage of the various possible TS conformers and compare this coverage to other single- and double-ended TS search algorithms.
 Various TS conformers are possible for this reaction due to i) the different out-of-plane positions of the geminal methyl groups as shown in a previous study~\cite{kang2024computing}, ii) the dihedral angle of the 6-membered ring with the formed 5-membered ring, and iii) the orientation of the ethyl groups of the amine group.

-Generating various TS structures from baseline workflows and ASTRA, reveals a clear clustering of data points on the two-dimensional subspace, which is depicted in Figure~\ref{fig:si:dasa_analysis}.
+Generating various TS structures from baseline workflows and ASTRA reveals a clear clustering of data points on the two-dimensional subspace, which is depicted in Figure~\ref{fig:si:dasa_analysis}.
 The different clusters reveal a large structural diversity of potential TS conformers that is successfully covered by the ASTRA samples and required a multi-level workflow of conformer generation and TS guess generation with existing approaches.